interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss/isa_validation.md

 ### Ensure clean workspace test step

-This scenario creates an ISA with a known ID.
-This step ensures that ISA does not exist before the start of the main part of the test.
+This scenario creates an ISA with a known ID.This step ensures that ISA does not exist before the start of the main part of the test.

 #### Successful ISA query check